 Edward M. Hundert, MD

 Dr. Hundert is a leader in developing innovative curricula and institutional affiliations both in academic medical centers and across all levels of higher education.
-While Dean of the University of Rochester School of Medicine and Dentistry, he led the school’s creation of the “Double Helix Curriculum,” a sweeping integration of the basic and clinical sciences across the four-year medical school experience.
-During his tenure as President of Case Western Reserve, the medical school expanded to create the Cleveland Clinic Lerner College of Medicine, a unique 5-year program dedicated to training future clinical researchers.
+While dean of the University of Rochester School of Medicine and Dentistry, he led the school’s creation of the “Double Helix Curriculum,” a sweeping integration of the basic and clinical sciences across the four-year medical school experience.
+During his tenure as president of Case Western Reserve, the medical school expanded to create the Cleveland Clinic Lerner College of Medicine, a unique five-year program dedicated to training future clinical researchers.
 His work on the “hidden curriculum” helped frame the national discussion of professionalism in medicine.

 Dr. Hundert is a member of the board of TIAA-CREF.
 He has previously served on the boards of the Association of American Universities, the Association of American Medical Colleges, the Liaison Committee on Medical Education, and the Rock and Roll Hall of Fame.
 He co-chaired the Institute of Medicine’s National Summit on Health Professions Education.
 Dr. Hundert has written dozens of articles and chapters on a variety of topics in psychiatry, philosophy, medical ethics, and medical education, as well as two books: Philosophy, Psychiatry and Neuroscience: Three Approaches to the Mind (Oxford University Press) and Lessons from an Optical Illusion: On Nature and Nurture, Knowledge and Values (Harvard University Press).